-During the 12th century AD Slavic tribes as well as incoming Germanic groups occupied the area of the modern city of Berlin.
+During the 12th century AD Slavic tribes as well as incoming western settlers occupied the area of the modern city of Berlin.
 Towards the end of the 12th century, a small village was established some 20 km to the south-west of the early villages of Berlin and Cölln on the River Spree.
-There is still ongoing debate whether the Village in Düppel was a Germanic settlement, or if it was also influenced by Slavic traditions.

 The settlement in Düppel was discovered in 1939, when a boy called Horst Trzeciak found ceramic sherds on the site.
 It was only in 1967 that archaeologists from the Museum für Vor-und Frühgeschichte under Prof. Adriaan von Müller began excavating the site.
 The village was almost excavated to its full extent, which is why the idea was born to re-build the houses posthole by posthole.
 Today the reconstructed houses form a u-shaped village setup around a picturesque common.
 The Village Museum Düppel (Museumsdorf Düppel) is a hidden, green oasis within the territory of a modern capital city.

 Special events around the year invite the visitors to experience festive occasions, themed workshops and living history groups.
 The products of the museum are sold in the Museum shop.
 Our kitchen offers simple but very tasty food.

 The Village Museum Düppel is open for visitors at weekends and bank holidays between March and November and during school holidays also from Monday-Friday.
 School groups can visit the Museum all-year round from Monday to Friday on pre-booked guided tours or workshops.